 Delta King Dinner Cruise, Sacramento

 Spend the evening on this historic 1927 riverboat docked along the Old Sacramento Waterfront.
-Choose from a four-course dinner worthy of the Farm-to-Fork Capital, or take part in the riverboat’s Murder Mystery dinner show.
+Choose from a Masquerade Ball with three-course dinner worthy of the Farm-to-Fork Capital, or take part in the riverboat’s Murder Mystery dinner show.
 Both options include a Champagne toast and dancing at midnight.
-Make a full night of it by staying over in one of the boat’s staterooms and enjoying a deal on your Jan.
-1 breakfast.
+Make a full night of it by staying over in one of the boat’s staterooms.

 Party at the Silverado Resort’s Mansion, Napa

-Napa Valley's Silverado Resort and Spa offers two sumptuous ways to celebrate New Year’s Eve: a five-course prix fixe dinner at The Grill or a DJ-fueled New Year’s Eve party at the hotel’s 150-year-old Mansion, which features bubbly, small bites, and a balloon drop at midnight.
-Stay overnight with the New Year's Eve Package that includes party admission, a $50 resort credit, and a 20 percent discount on the room rate.
+Napa Valley's Silverado Resort and Spa offers a sumptuous way to celebrate New Year’s Eve: a DJ-fueled New Year’s Eve party at the hotel’s 150-year-old Mansion, which features bubbly, small bites, and a balloon drop at midnight.
+Stay overnight with the Cabernet Season package that takes 25 percent off the rate and includes a $75 resort credit.

-In Downtown Napa, choose from options including the annual Meritage Resort and Spa New Year’s Eve Partyand a wine-tasting soirée with a DJ and disco ball at JaM Cellars.
+In Downtown Napa, choose from options including the this year’s Meritage Resort New Year’s Eve Midnight Radiance Ballroom Party and a wine-tasting soirée with a DJ and disco ball at JaM Cellars.

 Sparkling wine is just one part of the equation when celebrating at one of the many foodie hot spots in Sonoma County.
 Consider dinner with dancing and local wine at the Fairmont Sonoma Mission Inn & Spa.
 Or head to the Michelin-starred Cyrus in Geyserville, where the Bubbles Lounge will offer an evening pairing sparkling wine (with an option for the epic Krug Grande Cuveé) with aged Ossetra caviar.
 Another option: Sit down at Charlie Palmer’s Dry Creek Kitchen in Healdsburg, which offers a five-course menu of seasonally inspired wine country cuisine.
-Or head to Santa Rosa, where the midcentury Flamingo Resort is throwing two different White Lotus–themed parties in its ballroom and lounge—one Hawaiian and one Sicilian, for each season of the HBO series.
+Or head to Santa Rosa, where the midcentury Flamingo Resort is throwing a Miami Vice–themed party in its ballroom and lounge featuring a DJ.

 Kids, meanwhile, can celebrate during the afternoon at Santa Rosa’s Charles M. Schulz Museum, where the Happy New Year, Charlie Brown party offers balloon drops at noon and 3 p.m.